blackfireio/documentation/academy/monitoring/health-report.rst

 reports anytime.

-To start benefitting from Health Report, ensure your application has monitoring enabled to collect performance data, and periodic builds to test and validate your application regularly.
+To start benefitting from Health Report, ensure your application has monitoring enabled to collect performance data.
 Run this for at least 14 days to generate your first complete report.

 The Blackfire Health Report is your weekly check up, ensuring your application stays robust, responsive, and ready for anything.